Class diagram: Differences between Composition and Aggregation

 Thus the aggregation relationship is often "catalog" containment to distinguish it from composition's "physical" containment.
+UML 2 does not specify any semantic for the aggregation compared to the simple association.

 Class-level relationships

 Generalization/Inheritance

-It indicates that one of the two related classes (the subclass) is considered to be a specialized form of the other (the super type) and the superclass is considered a Generalization of the subclass.
-In practice, this means that any instance of the subtype is also an instance of the superclass.
-An exemplary tree of generalizations of this form is found in biological classification: humans are a subclass of simian, which is a subclass of mammal, and so on.
-The relationship is most easily understood by the phrase 'an A is a B' (a human is a mammal, a mammal is an animal).
+The generalization relationship—also known as the inheritance or "is a" relationship—captures the idea of one class, the so-called subclass, being a specialized form of the other (the superclass, super type, or base class).
+Where this relationship holds, the superclass is considered a generalization of the subclass.
+In practice, this means that any instance of the subclass is also an instance of the superclass.
+An exemplary tree of generalizations of this form is found in biological classification, where, for instance, human is a subclass of simian, which is a subclass of mammal, and so on.
+The relationship is most easily understood by the phrase “an A is a B” (a human is a mammal, a mammal is an animal).

-The UML graphical representation of a Generalization is a hollow triangle shape on the superclass end of the line (or tree of lines) that connects it to one or more subtypes.
+The UML graphical representation of a generalization is a hollow triangle shape on the superclass end of the line (or tree of lines) that connects it to one or more subtypes.